shrijalkaphle/anepali/README.md

 ### Contribution

 We welcome contributions!
-If you have a Nepali font that you'd like to share with the community, feel free to mail us the font at [Shrijal Kaphle](mailto:info@shrijalkaphle.com.np)
+If you have a Nepali font that you'd like to share with the community, feel free to mail us the font at info@shrijalkaphle.com.np

 ### Support
-For any issues, questions, or suggestions, feel free to open an issue in this repository or contact us at support@anepali.com.
+For any issues, questions, or suggestions, feel free to open an issue in this repository or contact us at info@shrijalkaphle.com.np.